FFGResidentResource/hope/README.md

 ### Software Download and Setup

 > - Download JDK1.8 from [JDK](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)
-> - Download [Maven](https://maven.apache.org/download.cgi#) choose zip one and unzip in any location and give location of your repository where you want maven to download all related dependencies
+> - Download [Maven](https://maven.apache.org/download.cgi) choose zip one and unzip in any location and give location of your repository where you want maven to download all related dependencies

  ![maven Settings](https://github.com/FFGResidentResource/hope/blob/Release1/src/main/resources/public/images/project_setup/mavenSettings.png?raw=true)

 > - Download [Eclipse](https://www.eclipse.org/downloads/) or any similar Development Space
 > - Create a folder "workspace" in any drive and open eclipse Project here.
-> - Go to Help Menu under Eclipse then Marketplace and download plugins atleast (eclipse web developer Tool, Dbeaver, Egit)
+> - Go to Help Menu under Eclipse then Marketplace and download plugins atleast (eclipse web developer Tool, DBeaver, Egit)
 > - It may ask to restart eclipse several time after each plugin as shown below but you can do so once after installing all the plugins

  ![MarketPlace Step](https://github.com/FFGResidentResource/hope/blob/Release1/src/main/resources/public/images/project_setup/EclipsePlugins.png?raw=true)